Australia vs India Prediction T20I, India tour of Australia 2025

 AUS vs IND: Weather Report

-The weather forecast for Sunday evening in Hobart shows partly cloudy conditions with the temperature between 19 and 21°C. The humidity during the scheduled time is predicted to be between 55 and 65 percent with a moderate wind speed of 12 kmph.
+The weather forecast for Thursday evening in Queensland is pretty good and clear.
+The maximum temperature during the game will be around 21°C with a moderate wind speed of 11 kmph and 62-65 percent humidity.

 AUS vs IND: Last Five Results